mrabelwahed/GoogleMap-pan-Drag-/README.md

   use any libraries/frameworks you wish, and any weather API that is available.

 ## Assumption
- for Forcast data for next 14 days , I can't found free service to do this.
+ for Forcast data for next 14 days , I can't find free service to do this.
  SO I will assume I have 14 days forecast data in json file on the assets and I will work based on this assumption